vesavvo/Object-Oriented-Programming/README.md

 ## Part 1: Fundamentals of OOP in Java

 ### Module 1: Fundamentals of Java
-- Java as a programming langauge
+- Java as a programming language
 - Variable types, input and output, type conversion
 - Control structures
 - Arrays